 1. Twin Peaks: Fire Walk With Me.
 1992.
 5 stars.
 This has a bad reputation even among Lynch fans, and I used to have my own reservations when judging it as a Twin Peaks prequel.
-It’s essential to get a distance from the TV show and treat it as a standalone piece, and when you do, an entirely different film emerges.
-The scoring is brilliant and the acting flawless.
-It’s Lynch’s cruelest film, more so than even Blue Velvet, containing scenes in Laura’s bedroom so terrifying they make parts of The Shining look tame.
-Basically Laura has processed years of rape at the hands of her father by creating a delusional mythology: the TV series implied that Leland is innocent and possessed by an evil spirit, but the film exposes that for a lie: he’s a monstrous scumbag.
-This is an extremely terrifying horror film (my second favorite after The Exorcist) and a character piece in contrast to the TV series’ focus on mystery and town dynamics.
+You need to get a distance from the TV show and treat it as a standalone piece, and when you do, an entirely different film emerges, a horror film, and in fact one of the best of all time.
+The scoring is brilliant, the acting flawless, and it’s by far Lynch’s cruelest film, more so than even Blue Velvet — containing scenes in Laura’s bedroom so terrifying they make parts of The Shining look tame.
+Basically Laura has processed years of rape at the hands of her father by creating a delusional mythology: the TV series implied that Leland is innocent and possessed by an evil spirit, but the film implies that he’s more a garden variety scumbag.
+This is my second favorite horror film after The Exorcist, and a strong character piece in contrast to the TV series’ focus on mystery and town dynamics.
 Mark Kermode also thinks it’s Lynch’s #1 masterpiece and makes an excellent case as to why.

 2. Mulholland Drive.
 2001.
 5 stars.
 IIf Blue Velvet threw me into a new world of cinema I could barely begin to define, Mulholland Drive reinforced the magic 15 years later, at the exact moment Peter Jackson was giving magic a new name.
 It parades a brilliant understanding of projection in the context of frustrated wish-fulfillment.
-Diane is the reality, Betty the dream; the first comes last, and makes devastating sense of the second; this reinvented figure is loved by everyone, a starry-eyed Hollywood star, and she gets off great lesbo sex with the woman who in life barely returns her affections.
+Diane is the reality, Betty the dream; the first comes last, and makes devastating sense of the second; this reinvented figure is a starry-eyed Hollywood actress who is loved by everyone, especially a woman she lusts for who in real life barely returns her affections.
 This manner in which people from Diane’s life fill their dream-roles is a brilliant recontextualization of a go-nowhere actress drowning in criminal guilt, and it’s one of the most intimate experiences I get out of any film.
-I feel like I am the dual character of Diane/Betty when I watch this, though I have few commonalities with them.
+I feel like I’m the dual character of Diane/Betty when I watch this, though I have few commonalities with them.
 The best scene is the lip-synced Llorando, which precipitates the intrusion of reality at the two-thirds point, in the above image.

 3. Blue Velvet.
 1986.
 5 stars.
 This film was my introduction to David Lynch, back when I was transitioning from high school to college, and it was my best friend who actually warned me against it.
 He loved disturbing movies as much as I, but he sure didn’t like Blue Velvet; in fact he despised it as much as Roger Ebert, whose legendary TV review is still talked about today and contrasts with Entertainment Weekly‘s awarding it the 37th Best Film of all Time.
 I’m with EW.
 But what’s fascinating is that this dramatic polarization, which I experienced personally, emerged when it did: the ’80s were the worst decade for American cinema.
 (Seriously, how many films from 1983-1989 hold up today?)
 Blue Velvet seemed to oppose the faddish malaise with an insistence on aesthetic that matched its transgressive content.
 It takes the rot-under-the-small-town theme and injects heavy doses of sadism, sadomasochism, and full-blown lunacy; yes.
 But around all the suffocating depravity is worked a stunning beauty, particularly in the relationship between the Kyle Maclachlan and Laura Dern characters.

 4. Eraserhead.
 1977.
 5 stars.
-If this film is about parental fear, then maybe it’s why I got a vasectomy.
-And I’m not surprised that Stanley Kubrick forced his actors on The Shining to watch it.
+I’m not surprised that Stanley Kubrick forced his actors on The Shining to watch it.
 Like the haunted hotel picture, Eraserhead traps you in a dreadful atmosphere where the walls keep closing in.
 It’s interesting how Kubrick and Lynch tend to work in opposite directions, one’s stories leading to head-trips, the other’s head-trips building to stories if you can make sense of them.
 I’ve even read that Eraserhead’s tadpole-baby is the antithesis of Space Odyssey’s Star-Child who smiled down on humanity’s technological progress; tadpole-baby rages against humanity, a diseased product of our industrial “progress”.
 What I still want to know is the Old Testament text which suddenly hit Lynch like an epiphany and cemented his vision for the film; to this day he refuses to come clean about it.
 My bet is on chapter 3 of Job, perhaps the most existentially spiritual book of the bible, and I can indeed see why Lynch calls Eraserhead his most spiritual film.
 Not only is it his most profound work, and his most unnerving, it’s also his purest tuning of the dream-consciousness style he’s known for.

 5. Lost Highway.
 1997.
 4 ½ stars.
 This one is moderately underrated, but still too much so, and I remember wanting to shoot Siskel and Ebert for giving it two thumbs down.
 There are shades of all the masterpieces here: the atmospheric horror of Eraserhead, the small-town suburbia (and underground sexual deviations) of Blue Velvet, and the character reinventions of Mulholland Drive.
 The best parts are the start and finish, the Bill Pullman parts, showing a jealous man who kills his wife and then resurfaces when his dream-identity breaks down.
 The German voice-overs to the porno shots are so creepy they’re terrifying — as much as the initial murder, also seen on video.
 When he comes full circle at the end and rings his own doorbell, announcing what he (and we) heard at the start, the cycle is set in motion again, implying that in his attempt to escape reality, he becomes permanently imprisoned in denial.
 That’s what the “lost highway” is, and while not exactly a masterpiece, it’s still a work of art.